apollographql/apollo-ios/docs/source/installation.md

  `cp -R GraphQL.xclangspec ~/Library/Developer/Xcode/Specifications`

-You may receive a warning when you first start up Xcode after installing these add-ons.
+You may receive a warning the first time you start up Xcode after installing these add-ons - once you agree to load the plugin, you will no longer see this warning.

 ## Create `.graphql` files with your queries or mutations